JeffDeCola/my-cheat-sheets/software/development/operating-systems/overview/common-linux-distributions-cheat-sheet/README.md

 ## OVERVIEW

-A distro is an oPerating system consisting of a few components.
+A distro is an operating system consisting of a few components.

 * **COMPONENTS**
-  * Linux Kernal
+  * Linux Kernel
   * Package Management System
   * Desktop